Most resources about employee testimonials give you a long list of 25 questions and suggest you pick a few seemingly at random.

 How Vocal Video Works

-Vocal Video makes it super easy to collect employee video testimonials.
+Vocal Video makes it super easy to collect employee video testimonials with our testimonial app.
 You simply pick one of our templates, modify it to your liking, and use the automated software to help your employees shoot testimonials in just a few minutes.

 Most people can get up and running in less than 15 minutes.